peterarose/ultrafastultrafast/README.md

 If you would like to install from the source code, you can clone this repository, navigate the repository directory, and run either
-In this directory, run either
 python setup.py install
 or
 pip install .

 Once installed, you should be able to use
 import ultrafastultrafast as uf2
-Note: you should not need to install this code in order to run the Jupyter notebook Examples.ipynb.
+Note: you should not need to install this code in order to run any of the Jupyter notebooks included with this repository.
 This notebook can be used to get an idea of what this code does.

 ## Dependencies
 numpy
 matplotlib
 pyfftw
 scipy
 pyyaml

 ## How to Use